Sea-Change for piano, opus 32 (1987)

 It is hard to say the sea excites the imagination, without sounding clichéd.
-Yet its constant regeneration, its power, its myriad shapes, and its dramatic changes of colour are for me, overwhelming.
-As Shakespeare knew, the sea is also a metaphor for life.
+Yet its constant regeneration, its power, its myriad shapes and temporal patterns, and its dramatic changes of colour are for me, overwhelming and endlessly inspiring.
+As Shakespeare knew, the sea is also a metaphor for life and death.

 Full Fathom five thy father lies;